 Population Pyramid

 Source: U.S Census Bureau, International Data Base

+World Population Dynamics CHAPTER TWO

+33

 CHAPTER OUTLINE

 - I. The Game Pieces

-- The Game Board
+- 2. The Game Board 2.1 Landlocked

-2.1 Landlocked

 - 3. Culture Central

 - 3.1 Prancing Around the Continent

 - 3.2 Mongol Mania

+- 4. Parker Brothers Inspired

+- 4.1 The Modern Era Classic Original Board Game

+- 4.2 The 21st Century Edition

+- 4.2.1.1 The Vacuum Created by Moving the Soviets Out

+- 4.2.2.2 Because of Increasing Finds of Petroleum and Natural Gas

+- 4.2.3.3 Terrorism and Drugs

-- 4. Parker Brothers Inspired4.1 The Original Classic Board Game4.2 The 21st Century Edition - 5.
-The Game Continues to Evolve with New Players 5.1 You Gotta Know the SCO - 6.
-The Game is On
+- 5. The Game Continues to Evolve with New Players5.1 You Gotta Know the SCO5.2 Soviet Re-Boot?

+- 6. Game On

+Central Asia

 LET'S move to the center of the Eurasian continent.
-Mired in turmoil and the centerpiece of world history for quite some time, it has suddenly found itself left behind.
-Central Asia is kind of a vacuum in the heart of Asia that, as opposed to going through, people go out of their way to avoid.
-Times are changing fast, my friends, and Central Asia may have found a new home as the delicious meaty center of a Russia-China sandwich, but I am getting ahead of the story.
+Central Asia is kind of a vacuum in the heart of Asia that, as opposed to going through it, people go out of their way to avoid it.
+But times are changing fast, my friends, and Central Asia may have found a new home as the delicious meaty center of a Russia-China sandwich or perhaps are going to join a USSR 2.0 as Moscow tries to absorb them back into a "Eurasian Union" . . . , but I am getting ahead of the story.
+Throughout history, this area has been a battle-ground between steppe nomads and the settled peoples in urban areas all around its fringe.
+It still can be viewed as perhaps the last active true fight for preserving local culture vs globalizaton forces . . . a fight that has been going on for ages here.
+The Huns invading Europe, the Mongols invading Eurasia . . . then the British, then Soviet, then the Taliban, then al-Qaeda, then NATO/American invasions into the region all demonstrate how Central Asia has long been a chess board across which the pawns of many armies and empires have made power plays into other regions and states.
+And the game goes on . . .
+Kickin' Kazakh Dancers!

-What is it about Central Asia that makes it a region?
+of people may say that it's not a separate region, but it is to the Plaid Avenger and here is how I'm going to define it.
+But what is it about Central Asia that makes it a region?
 Is it a region?
-A lot of people may say that it's not a separate region, but it is to the Plaid Avenger and here is how I'm going to define it.
+A lot